 Hygiene is of utmost importance for food and beverage and pharmaceuticals.
 And when it comes to hygiene, wooden pallets and plastic pallets have some key differences.

 The Challenges Of Working With Wooden Pallets

-Wooden pallets provide a number of challenges when it comes to sanitation.
+Wooden pallets provide several challenges when it comes to sanitation.
 Cleaning wooden pallets with water can lead to moisture retention.
 This then leads to issues with mould and fungal growth.

-Within the pharmaceutical industry, a number of well-known bodies had to recall a number of their products in 2010 and 2011 due to health concerns originating from their choice of wooden pallet.
-The companies received reports from customers of sickness and diarrhea as well as an unusual musty odor.
+Within the pharmaceutical industry, several well-known bodies had to recall a number of their products in 2010 and 2011 due to health concerns originating from their choice of wooden pallets.
+The companies received reports from customers of sickness and diarrhea as well as an unusual musty odour.
 The incident led to an investigation that found the breakdown of chemical, 2,4,6-tribromoanisole, used as a preservative and flame retardant may have been to blame, causing fungal growth in high moisture conditions.

 “Wood pallets have been blamed for the recent product recall, but sources agree that more information is needed.”
 Read about these recalls in this Modern Materials Handling article titled, “Wood Pallets Cited As Cause For McNeil’s Tylenol Recall.”

-Reportedly, at least one of the organisations involved with a similar potentially wooden pallet contamination issue, made the switch to plastic pallets.
+Reportedly, at least one of the organisations involved with a similar potential wooden pallet contamination issue made the switch to plastic pallets.

 Wooden pallets can also more easily break.
 Splinters can go unnoticed and then go on to infect the shipment or injure handlers who in turn affect the legitimacy of the products.

 Organisations using wooden pallets must ensure they have stringent health and safety procedures in place.